-Las Vegas can be an expensive city whether for food, hotels, transportation, or shows.
-But, you can still find cheap eats all over the city if you know where to look.
+Las Vegas can be an expensive city, whether for food, hotels, transportation, or shows.
+But you can still find cheap eats all over the city if you know where to look.
 One of the best places in Las Vegas to find cheap food is downtown.
 For years, locals and tourists have flocked to downtown for its affordable restaurants, bars, and casinos.

 In recent years though, downtown Las Vegas has been going through a revitalization.
-New resorts, restaurants, breweries, and bars seem to pop up all the time.
-Unfortunately, prices have gone up and many deals have disappeared.
+New resorts, restaurants, breweries, and bars always pop up.
+Unfortunately, prices have gone up, and many deals have disappeared.
 But, if you know where to look, you can still find cheap eats under $10, especially around Fremont Street.
-This is my list of 12 of the best cheap eats on Fremont Street in downtown Las Vegas.

 Planning a trip to Las Vegas?
 I recommend a guidebook such as Fodor's Las Vegas for the best places to visit and eat.
 The Unofficial Guide to Las Vegas is also great for finding hidden spots.
-These guides really help me make the most of my trips and I think they can help you too!
+These guides really help me make the most of my trips and I think they can help you too!Looking to save money with cashback on travel purchases including hotels, flights, car rentals, and other expenses?
+Then sign up for Rakuten to receive cashback for all of your travel related purchases.
+If you sign up using this link, you will get $30 cashback after your first qualifying purchase.

 1 – Lanai Express

-The first spot on my list of the best cheap eats on Fremont Street in downtown Las Vegas brings us to Lanai Express located in Fremont Hotel & Casino.
+The first spot on my list of the best cheap eats on Fremont Street in downtown Las Vegas brings us to Lanai Express in Fremont Hotel & Casino.
 Lanai Express serves an assortment of affordable American and Chinese dishes.
 But, you want to come here for the famous shrimp cocktail.
-This shrimp cocktail, which dates back to 1976, is still $2.99, making it the cheapest eat on my list.
+This shrimp cocktail, which dates back to 1976, is still $3.99, making it the cheapest eat on my list.

-What to order: Shrimp cocktail
+What to order: $3.99 Shrimp cocktail

 Lanai Express